 Chasen has a vision for better equity and access to education in the future.

 Baker sees technology as a tool to help advance what’s possible in education.
 “I think about technology on this adoption curve.
-You go from digitizing what you do in the traditional classroom to optimizing for better outcomes,” he said.
+You go from digitising what you do in the traditional classroom to optimising for better outcomes,” he said.